 (a) A Local Agency that is a city, city and county, or county shall qualify for placement on the Fire Risk Reduction Community List if it meets has met all of criteria (a)(1) -(4) and at least two of criteria (b)(1) -(6) within the last five years or the required update frequency for a given criterion.

-(1) Adoption of local ordinance(s) designating Very High Fire Hazard Severity Zones(VHFHSZ) pursuant to Government Code § 51179(a) and 14 CCR § 1280.02.
+(1) The applicant has adopted local ordinance(s) designating Very High Fire Hazard Severity Zones(VHFHSZ) pursuant to Government Code § 51179(a) and submitted them to the Board pursuant to 14 CCR § 1280.02.

-(2) Transmission to the Board of findings for all tentative and parcel maps approved for areas located in SRA or LRA VHFHSZ pursuant to 14 CCR § 1266.02.
+(2) The findings for all tentative and parcel maps approved for areas located in SRA or LRA VHFHSZ have been submitted to the Board pursuant to 14 CCR § 1266.02.

 (3) The safety element of the Local Agency’s general plan has been submitted to the Board for review pursuant to Government Code § 65302.5(b), and all recommendations have been adopted.

-(4) After July 1, 2022, a progress report on implementation of fire safety recommendations from the Board upon subdivision review in a Fire Safety Survey (pursuant to 14 CCR § 1267.01) for each community reviewed within the jurisdiction.
+(4) After July 1, 2022, a progress report on implementation of fire safety recommendations from the Board upon subdivision review in a Fire Safety Survey, pursuant to 14 CCR § 1267.01, for each community reviewed within the jurisdiction.
 This report shall be generated by the Local Agency and submitted to the Board.

 (b) A Local Agency that is a city, city and county, or county shall qualify for placement on the Fire Risk Reduction Community List if it meets at least two of criteria (b)(1) - (6) in addition to all criteria listed in subsection (a).
-A Low-income Local Agency that is a city, city and county, or county shall qualify for the list if two or more of criteria (b)(1) - (6) have not yet been met but are included in the safety element of the general plan as policy objectives.
+A Low-income Local Agency that is a city, city and county, or county shall qualify for the list if two or more of criteria (b)(1) - (6) have not yet been met but are included in the safety element of the Local Agency’s general plan as policy objectives.

-(1) Submission to the Board of any local regulations which equal or exceed the minimum regulations adopted by the state in the Fire Safe Regulations (14 CCR §§ 1270.00-1276.04).
+(1) The applicant has adopted one or more local regulations which exceed the minimum regulations adopted by the state in the Fire Safe Regulations (14 CCR §§ 1270.00-1276.04).

-(2) Submission to the Board of any local defensible space standards which exceed state minimum standards in 14 CCR § 1299.03.
+(2) The applicant has adopted one or more local defensible space regulations which exceed state minimum regulations in 14 CCR § 1299.03.

-(3) Adoption of a WUI code stricter than Title 24, Part 9, Chapter 49 of the California Code of Regulations.
+(3) The applicant has adopted a WUI code stricter than Title 24, Part 9, Chapter 49 of the California Code of Regulations.

-(4) Adoption of a zoning ordinance, special district or special overlay zone that includes fire hazard mitigation requirements which exceed state minimum requirements.
+(4) The applicant has adopted a zoning ordinance, special district, or special overlay zone that includes fire hazard mitigation requirements which exceed state minimum requirements.
 Such requirements may address safe zones or areas of refuge, structure density, ornamental vegetation, subdivision design, structure design features, or other fire safety features.

-(5) comprehensive retrofit code or plan for existing homes.
+(5) The applicant has adopted a comprehensive retrofit code or plan for existing homes.

-(6) Identification of wildfire as a high priority hazard in a Local or Multi-Jurisdictional Hazard Mitigation Plan (LHMP or MJHMP), or as a low- or medium priority hazard with the inclusion of one or more mitigation actions, and adoption by reference of the LHMP or MJHMP into the general plan safety element.
+(6) The applicant has identified wildfire as a high priority hazard in a Local or Multi-Jurisdictional Hazard Mitigation Plan (LHMP or MJHMP), or as a low- or medium priority hazard with the inclusion of one or more mitigation actions, and has adopted the LHMP or MJHMP into the general plan safety element.

 Note: Authority cited: Section 4290.1, Public Resources Code.
 Reference: Sections 4126-4127, 4290.1, Public Resources Code.